IoannisDogaris/IoannisDogaris/README.md

 ---

 ## 📊 Bioprocess Analytics & Modeling
-I apply analytics and ML to solve real bioprocess challenges:
+I apply analytics and ML to support data‑driven decision‑making in bioprocessing:

 - Time‑series modeling for bioreactor monitoring
 - Soft sensors for biomass, metabolites, and KPIs